reframe-hpc/reframe/docs/config_reference.rst

    - ``lrun-gpu``: Parallel programs will be launched using `LC Launcher <https://hpc.llnl.gov/training/tutorials/using-lcs-sierra-system#lrun>`__'s ``lrun -M "-gpu"`` command that enables the CUDA-aware Spectrum MPI.
    - ``mpirun``: Parallel programs will be launched using the ``mpirun`` command.
    - ``mpiexec``: Parallel programs will be launched using the ``mpiexec`` command.
+   - ``pdsh``: Parallel programs will be launched using the `pdsh` command.
+This launcher uses the partition's :attr:`~config.systems.partitions.access` property in order to determine the options to be passed to `pdsh`.
    - ``srun``: Parallel programs will be launched using `Slurm <https://slurm.schedmd.com/srun.html>`__'s ``srun`` command.
    - ``srunalloc``: Parallel programs will be launched using `Slurm <https://slurm.schedmd.com/srun.html>`__'s ``srun`` command, but job allocation options will also be emitted.
      This can be useful when combined with the ``local`` job scheduler.